 Prerequisites: Minimum age of 14, with exceptions granted.

 As we turn our attention to the future, it is clear that the moral, religious, and cultural consensus that marked our recent past is now giving way to a more fragmented, diverse, and unsettled foundation – one in which no consensus can be agreed upon concerning truth and what is good.
 This course is designed to provide a walking tour of the people, ideas, and books that have brought us to our present day.
 Using various works of theology, philosophy and other literature, consideration and thought will be given to how the modern ideas of the Enlightenment and Romanticism gave way to different manifestations of materialism, socialism, and existentialism in the 20th century.
 Specific emphasis is given to how God’s word of truth and the person and work of Jesus Christ provides the interpretive lens for us as God’s people to navigate this new world in a way that is for our good and His glory.

-Typical Readings: The Holy Bible, Paradise Lost, Leviathan, Pensees, Portable Enlightenment Reader (Isaac Kramnick), Self Reliance, Civil Disobedience, Leaves of Grass, Dr. Jekyll and Mr. Hyde, Huckleberry Finn, Four Quartets, Interpretation of Dreams, One Day in the Life of Ivan Denosivich, The Stranger, Letters from a Birmingham Jail, Origin of Species, Heart of Darkness, Of Mice and Men, The Sun Also Rises, and Beyond Good and Evil.
+Typical Readings: Please confirm with book list below before purchasing.
+The Holy Bible, Paradise Lost, Leviathan, Pensees, Portable Enlightenment Reader (Isaac Kramnick), Self Reliance, Civil Disobedience, Leaves of Grass, Dr. Jekyll and Mr. Hyde, Huckleberry Finn, Four Quartets, Interpretation of Dreams, One Day in the Life of Ivan Denosivich, The Stranger, Letters from a Birmingham Jail, Origin of Species, Heart of Darkness, Of Mice and Men, The Sun Also Rises, and Beyond Good and Evil.